rhlbulls/URL-Shortener-using-Haskell/README.md

 # URL-Shortener-using-Haskell

 **Objective:**

-  In this project I have implemented a simple URL Shortener that will turn long boring links into a short and sweet ones.
+  In this project, I created a basic URL Shortener that converts long, boring links into short, snappy links.

 **Implementation:**

-  I have used a package called as blaze to convert haskell code to html document.
-Scotty is used to start and run a server on a specific port.
-Once the server starts running the haskell build will generate a file for read and write operations.
-After the user types in a link and clicks submit, the link is insert into a map along with the index and written into the file.
-All the original links, generated links along with their index number is displayed in the home page.
-If a user tries to hit up an index, the get method will search for the index and redirect to the corresponding link.
-If the index doesnt exist in the file then it will return 404 not found status.
+  To convert haskell code to an HTML document, I used the blaze package.
+Scotty is a command line tool that is being used to start and run a server on a given port.
+The haskell build will generate a file for read and write operations once the server is up and running.
+The link is inserted into a map along with the index and written into the file after the user types in a link and hits submit.
+The home page displays all of the original and created links, as well as their index numbers.
+If a user attempts to access an index, the get method will look for it and redirect to the appropriate link.
+It will return 404 not found status if the index does not exist in the file.